by Margaret D. Mitchell

 God’s freedom has little to do with the world’s freedom.
-Knowing and living out His truth is the only way we can be assured of His peace, His rest, His protection.
+Knowing and living out His truth is the only way we can experience His peace, His rest, His protection.

-And like this psalmist, when we walk closely with God, seeking Him with our whole heart and moving in careful obedience, God delights in us; He hears us; He rescues us.
+And like this psalmist, when we walk closely with God, seeking Him with our whole heart, God delights in us; He hears us; He rescues us.

-Have you noticed that at some point in every journey—whether work-related or personal—circumstances can cause us to either flee immediately or to rise up, stand boldly and confront that which comes against God’s purposes and plans for us?
-The attack can come in many forms—false accusation, persecution, fear, disrespect, strife, disorder, confusion, or lack of finances or other resources, etc.
+Have you noticed that at some point in every journey—whether work-related or personal—circumstances can cause us to either flee or rise up, stand boldly and confront that which comes against God’s purposes and plans for us?
+Attacks can come in many forms—false accusations, persecution, fear, disrespect, strife, disorder, confusion, etc.

 But there comes a time when God says, “No more!”
 There comes a time when, if we don’t give up and we remain close to God, He shows up with a mighty shift and deals with the enemy, either by quelling the torment or promoting us out of the situation entirely, all to His glory.

-I love these pivotal moments when God frees us up to complete His mission with Him.
-They are “sudden” shifts, crescendos that are thrilling and certainly a relief.
+I love these pivotal moments when God frees us to complete His mission with Him.
+They are “sudden” shifts, crescendos, a relief.

 Freedom literally means “a wide space” as in unconfined by affliction or oppression (Ps.
 119:45 NIV note).